asm2025/X509Certificates/ReadMe.md

 	1. `openssl req -new -sha256 -x509 -nodes -days 1825 -subj "/CN=localhost" -config ..\openssl.cfg -extensions v3_req -newkey rsa:2048 -keyout localhost.key -out localhost.csr`
 	2. `cat localhost.key localhost.csr > localhost.tmp`
 	3. `openssl pkcs12 -export -inkey localhost.key -in localhost.tmp -out localhost.pfx`

 **IMPORTANT:**

+**localhost can be replaced with any domain.** Obviously, IP addresses cannot be used.

-Note the command line switch -config ..\openssl.cfg.
+Note the command line switch **-config ..\openssl.cfg**.
 Change this path to the correct location if needed.

-You can edit the section [alt_names] to change them or add more settings.
+You can edit the section [alt__names] to change them or add more settings.
 The -extensions v3_req corresponds to the section name in the CFG file.

 Now you have 3 files:

 localhost.key, localhost.csr, localhost.pfx.

+or

+[HOST-NAME].key, [HOST-NAME].csr, [HOST-NAME].pfx.

 the PFX file can be used to import the certificate into both Personal and Trusted Root.
 You'll need the certificate to be imported to BOTH personal and Trusted Root of the local computer (not the current user) for the IIS and IIS express assignments.

 The thumbprint can be obtained by viewing the certificate.
 Running certmgr.msc or mmc.exe > [Store] > [Open Certificate] > Details Tab > Thumbprint property.

 **For IIS:**